-- Alert the personnel conducting the verification and underwriting processes that a new application has been received
+Alert the personnel conducting the verification and underwriting processes that a new application has been received

-This all takes time and increases the risk of error from mis-entries.
-As the departments handling verification and underwriting may be in a completely different location, and may even be using a different local system, extra handling steps and extra communication steps between the bank and the customer are added, each one adding time and potential for error to the overall process.
+  These steps take time and increase the risk of error or mis-entry.
+As the departments that handle verification and underwriting may be in different locations, and may even use a different local system, the number of handling and communication steps between the bank and the customer increases.
+Each added step increases the time and potential for error in the overall process.

   4. Wasted time, analyzing fairly simple cases

-Finally, the underwriting process itself, the analysis of creditworthiness and the loan decision, takes additional time if done manually, using tools such as spreadsheets.
+  Finally, the underwriting process, or the analysis of creditworthiness and the loan decision, takes additional time if done manually.
 Again, the manual process is not without some advantages.
-Problems with applications that require human judgment to determine whether a loan should be approved or not can be addressed on the spot.
-However, the manual process means that underwriters spend nearly as much time on normal, unproblematic loan files – which for most lenders probably account for the largest proportion of underwriting volume – as they do on those that require extra attention.
+Problems with applications that require human judgment to determine whether a loan should be approved can be addressed on the spot.
+However, the manual process means that underwriters spend nearly as much time on normal, unproblematic loan files – which for most lenders account for a majority of underwriting volume – as they do on those that require extra attention.

   How Automation Solves These Challenges

   1. Convenience for the borrower

-Automated loan processing can reduce the time needed to complete the processing of a loan file beginning with the application process.
-Mobile and web-based applications that allow a customer to digitally submit application forms and upload required documents eliminate the need for a branch visit, making it more convenient for the customer.
+  Automated loan processing can reduce the time needed to complete the processing of a loan file.
+For example, mobile and web-based applications allow a customer to digitally submit application forms and upload required documents, eliminating the need for a branch visit.

   Mobile apps can help improve data collection and security, centralize information and seamlessly integrate within lender’s existing system.
 Read about mobile apps for lending in MonJa’s blog.